KennyPeanuts/sediment_priming/lab_notebook/analysis/Ergosterol_analysis.md

 ### Calculation
 #### Fungal Mass
-Using these estimates we can estimate the fungal dry mass (mg) on the leaves as:
+Using these estimates we can estimate the fungal dry mass (mg/g AFDM leaf):

-    fungal_mass <- (1 / 5) * erg$Erg_per_leaf # 1 mg fungal mass / 5 ug ergosterl mass
+    fungal_mass <- (1 / 5) * erg$Erg_mass_norm # 1 mg fungal mass / 5 ug ergosterl mass

 #### Fungal C and N Mass
-The carbon mass (mg) of the fungi on the leaves would be:
+The carbon mass (mg/g AFDM leaf) of the fungi on the leaves would be:

     fungal_C_mass <- fungal_mass * 0.43

-The nitrogen mass (mg) of the fungi on the leaves would be:
+The nitrogen mass (mg/g AFDM leaf) of the fungi on the leaves would be:

     fungal_N_mass <- fungal_mass * 0.065